kinten108101/steam-vpk/README.md

 ### Install with GNOME Builder

 GNOME Builder is the environment used for developing this application.
-It can use Flatpak manifests to create a consistent building and running environment cross-distro.
-Thus, it is highly recommended you use it.
+It can Flatpak manifests to create a consistent building and running environment cross-distro.

 1. Download [GNOME Builder](https://flathub.org/apps/details/org.gnome.Builder).
 2. In Builder, click the "Clone Repository" button at the bottom, using `https://github.com/kinten108101/steam-vpk.git` as the URL.